hcdvall/hcdvall/README.md

 ### Greetings!
+Professionally a Machine Learning Engineer with a background as Software Engineer currently studying Game Programming with focus on Unreal.

-Day: AI Programmer Intern at Dimfrost Studio.
+Day: AI Programmer Intern at Dimfrost Studio. <br>
-Night: Just started to look into Bevy and Rust.
+Night: Just started to look into Bevy and Rust. <br>
-Current mission: Figure out how to utilize proper AI in Unreal.
+Current mission: Figure out how to utilize proper AI in Unreal. <br>
-Common inner monologue: "Why the fc*k did that just happen?"
+Common inner monologue: "Why the fc*k did that just happen?". <br>
-Happy: When Linux
+Happy: When Linux ❤ <br>
-Sad: MS-DOS path separator
+Sad: MS-DOS path separator. <br>

 <!--